 We often trekked to North Dakota to visit my mom’s family in the summer.
 Packed in an un-airconditioned, radio-less station wagon, my three sisters and I did our best to entertain ourselves, though there was always some squabbling after our excitement waned.
 Upon our arrival, we’d make the rounds, stopping to see our grandparents, cousins, aunts and uncles.
 Once, my aunt Marsha had some freshly baked oatmeal cookies waiting for us when we dropped in for a visit.

 Simple, chewy and delicious.
 My mom made sure to come home with the recipe.
 Since that time, I’ve had a weakness for both chewy oatmeal cookies and oatmeal cookie dough.
 I love including all sorts of add-ins like chocolate chips, dried fruit, nuts, and even toffee chunks.
 But sometimes a plain ol’ oatmeal cookie wins out.
-I found a new recipe in Cook’s Illustrated to test out for you all.

 How to Make Chewy Oatmeal Cookies